'Hanging on by a thread': County pleads for restriction relief at NC Transportation Museum - Salisbury Post

 “There’s just not that hustle and bustle around town that we’re used to seeing with the museum,” Williams said.

-In May, the museum opened for outdoor-only, self-guided tours, but it still cannot open its exhibit or offer train or turntable rides.
-Its popular Day With Thomas event has been canceled; local officials say they’re also starting to worry about the status of the annual Polar Express event in November, a major fundraiser for the museum.
+In May, the museum opened for outdoor-only, self-guided tours, but despite attempts to do so it still cannot open exhibits or offer train or turntable rides.
+Its popular Day Out With Thomas event has been canceled; local officials say they’re also starting to worry about the status of the annual Polar Express event in November, a major fundraiser for the museum.

 Visitors to the museum eat at local restaurants, buy gas and spend money elsewhere in the community, Williams said.
 During particularly large events, visitors fill the parking lot of Park Plaza and walk across the street for a day at the museum.
-County leaders project that the community will see the evaporation of a $22 million yearly boon to the local economy if things stay as is.
+County leaders project the community will see the evaporation of a $22 million yearly boon to the local economy if things stay in their current state.

-Mandatory reductions in service offerings have also had a major negative effect one the museum’s budget, which is funded primarily by revenue it generates through local events.
+Mandatory reductions in service offerings have also had a major negative effect on the museum’s budget, which is funded primarily by revenue it generates through local events.
 While local staff members at the museum referred questions to the N.C.
-Department of Natural and Cultural Resources, the state agency in charge of the museum, Rowan Convention and Visitor’s Bureau CEO James Meacham said a continued closure would be a major blow to the community.
+Department of Natural and Cultural Resources, the state agency in charge of the museum, Rowan Convention and Visitor’s Bureau CEO James Meacham said a continued closure would be a major blow.

 “I don’t know how long it can sustain this way,” Meacham said.